Racing Rules of Sailing

 The Racing Rules of Sailing (often abbreviated to RRS) govern the conduct of yacht racing, windsurfing, kitesurfing, model boat racing, dinghy racing and virtually any other form of racing around a course with more than one vessel while powered by the wind.
 A new revision is published every four years (after the Olympic Games) by World Sailing, the sport's world governing body.
 Full information on the rules can be viewed at World Sailing.

-Contents of the Rules
+Contents of the rules

-Racing Rules of Sailing were most dramatically simplified in 1997 since the 1940s.
+The Racing Rules of Sailing were most dramatically simplified in 1997 since the 1940s.
 The new document contains four main rules [Part 2, Section A]: